powderflask/django-move-model/README.rst

     > django-admin migrate origin
     > django-admin migrate destination --fake-initial

-Renames DB table and records migrations history to DeleteModel in origin app, and CreateModel in destination app;
+(renames DB table and records migrations history to DeleteModel in origin app, and CreateModel in destination app)

 Now you can run some tests with the migrated model::